Top US spine surgeon, Dr. Burak Ozgur, specializes in minimally invasive spine surgery in Southern California

 The facet joints are the connections between the bones of the spine.
 The nerve roots pass through these joints to go from the spinal cord to the arms, legs and other parts of the body.

 - Vertebral compression fractures

 - Spinal infections

-To request an appointment with Burak Ozgur, MD, specializing in minimally invasive spine surgery in southern California, Newport Beach, please call toll free 888-64-SPINE or Contact Us ➲.
+To request an appointment with Burak Ozgur, MD, specializing in minimally invasive spine surgery in southern California, Irvine, please call toll free 888-64-SPINE or Contact Us ➲.